 Adulterant — a substance, artificial or natural, added to an essential oil, which was not originally present in the oil at the time of distillation.

-Base oil (carrier oil) — vegetable or nut oils, e.g., sweet almond, grapeseed, jojoba.
+Base oil (carrier oil) — vegetable, nut or seed oils. (e.g., sweet almond, grapeseed, jojoba or coconut oil)

 Diffuser — a device that disperses essential oils into an area.
 The three basic types are clay, candle and electric.